A measure of compression gain for new symbols in data-compression: Results

 This approach becomes infeasible as $N$ grows large, and it is expected that better search algorithms can be found to find aggregates with a high expected gain.

-\subsection{Results}
+\section{Results}

-The brute force algorithm described above was implemented on Alice29.txt from the Canterbury Corpus.
+The brute force algorithm described above was implemented on Alice.txt from the Canterbury Corpus.
 The uncompressed document contains $148480$, $8$ bit ascii characters.
 At initialisation there were $72$ distinct characters in the base alphabet.
 The alphabet encoding occupied $1157$ bits and the optimal message encoding length which could be closely approximated by arithmetic encoding was $670057$ bits.
 So the total message encoding before any aggregates were introduced was $671214$ bits.
-This gives a message encoding of $4.51$ (2.d.p.) bits per character. and a total encoding of $4.52$ (2.d.p.) bits per character.
+This gives a message encoding of $4.51$ (2.d.p.) bits per character.
 Subsequently $1319$ aggregate symbols were added to the alphabet.
 This increased the number of bits required by the alphabet encoding to $46674$ bits.
-However, the optimal message encoding dropped to $390937$ bits, leaving a total encoding length of $437611$ bits.
-This gives a message encoding of $2.63$ (2.d.p.) bits per character and a total encoding of $2.95$(2.d.p) bits per character.
+However, the optimal message encoding dropped to $390937$ bits, leaving a total encoding length of $427511$ bits.
+This gives a message encoding of $2.63$ (2.d.p) nits per character and a total encoding of $2.95$ (2.d.p.) bits per character.

-The bit rate could have dropped further however by this point the experiment had slowed down considerably, so the experiment was stopped soon after the bit rate of $3$ bits per character was reached.
+The bit rate could have dropped further however by this point the experiment had slowed down considerably, due to the brute force search, so the experiment was stopped soon after the bit rate of $3$ bits per character was reached.

 The above table shows the first $20$ aggregate symbols selected by the algorithm.
 Notice that the first $18$ symbols seem quite generic and might well be informative symbols for many text documents.
-It is interesting to note that the second symbol is 'the' while 'th' is not selected until the $18$th symbol, instead 'he' is selected as the first symbol, having high frequency and an information gain of $6538$ bits.
+It is interesting to note that the second symbol is 'the' while 'th' is not selected until the 18th symbol; instead 'he' is selected as the first symbol, having high frequency and an information gain of $6538$ bits.

 However, symbol $19$ and $20$ are 'Al' and 'Ali' and the next two symbols are 'Alic' and 'Alice' respectively.
 These symbols are specific to the document.
-Other aggregate symbols, which are recognizable as being specific to Alice29.txt and appear in the alphabet are, 'Dormouse', 'Hare', 'Mock', 'curious','remark','said Alice', 'little', 'the Queen' and 'Duchess'.
+Other aggregate symbols, which are recognisable as being specific to Alice.txt and appear in the alphabet are 'Dormouse', 'Hare', 'Mock', 'curious', 'remark', 'said Alice', 'little', 'the Queen' and 'Duchess'.